la2050/archive/_organizations/lift-los-angeles.md

 title: LIFT-Los Angeles
 org_type: Nonprofit
 org_summary: >-
-  LIFT-LA is the only anti-poverty organization providing financial and career coaching to low-income parents of young children, supported by a loving coach with access to financial and social capital.
+  LIFT-LA empowers low-income parents of young children to break the cycle of poverty through one-on-one career and financial coaching.
+We believe all families should have an equal chance to thrive.
 tags_indicators:
   - Access to capital & benefits
   - Resiliency